swmmrman/x728-Monitor/README.md

   or
   sudo service x728Monitor.service start
 6. x728.conf can be copied to /etc/x728.conf, if not coppied the local copy will be used.
 If altered, it should be done in /etc/x728.conf
+7. For versions before 2.1, you can add a buzzer on pin 20, or any pin of your chosing.
+Buzzer can be disabled by setting buzzer to 0 in the config file.

 To disable the service to prevent starting at boot, run sudo systemctl disable x728Monitor.service